 But there are some things to be aware of that affect how your system will on-board the data.
 Processing the data will still take time and we've got some tips that we highly suggest you follow for a smooth transitioning experience.

 CacheDrives process files in real-time.
 Putting a lot of data in at once means the system has to process that data at once.
-Because the CacheDrive is so effective as a local file server, it’s easy to dump large amount of data in the device at once.
+Because the CacheDrive is so effective as a local file server, it’s easy to copy a large amount of data into the device at once.
 If you need to get data into the system faster, consider discussing with the Morro Data team on how to get a device with a larger cache.

 Let the data reach the cloud.
 We sync in real-time in order to provide the most effective replication for multiple sites.
 That being said, putting a lot of data into multiple CacheDrives at the same time gives us a lot to do.
 We want to make sure your data is all securely entered into the cloud before we start to sync all that data.
 We recommend that you copy data into one CacheDrive at a time and ensure that data has all sync'd to the cloud before continuing.